Amzani/apidesk-sdk-test-def/docs/models/components/listcontactsresponsevalue.md

 # ListContactsResponseValue

-Contains the value associated with a custom field for a contact.
-This value can be of various types, such as string, number, or date, depending on the custom field's configuration.
-It allows for the storage of additional, user-defined information that is not covered by standard contact fields.
+This property holds the value of a custom field associated with a contact.
+It allows for storing additional, user-defined information that may not be covered by standard fields.
+The format and content of this value depend on the specific custom field configuration within the CRM.

 ## Supported Types